 This happens sometimes when links change on Amazon.
 Contact your library and report the error to them for a resolution.

 How do I recommend a title to the library that isn't in the collection?

 You can recommend a title for the library to purchase by searching the collection using the "Additional Titles to Recommend" filter.
 In the Advanced Search, this is a checkbox near the bottom of the page.
 Alternately, from the search results page, you can select "Additional Titles to Recommend" to see titles available to the library but not in the current collection.
 Once you find the title you are looking for, click the "Recommend" button and enter your email address if you wish to receive notification if the title is purchased and/or be placed on the waiting list.

 How is Wisconsin's Digital Library managed?

 Wisconsin's Digital Library is a project of the Wisconsin Public Library Consortium (WPLC), a statewide consortia of public library systems and their member libraries.
 Direction for the library is provided by the WPLC Board and the Digital Library Steering Committee.
-The content for the library is chosen by the Selection Committee, and content and format decisions are informed by the Digital Collections Work Group.
+The content for the library is chosen by the Selection Committee, and content and format decisions are informed by the Collection Development Committee.